For Your Heating and Cooling Needs: How to Choose an HVAC Contractor

 Are You Residential or Commercial?

-The type of building which needs repairs is the first thing to take into account.
+The type of building that needs repairs is the first thing to take into account.

 Commercial buildings will use larger equipment and can require a slightly different skill set to work with than residences.